Mon – Sun: 24/7 Plumbing

 1. Open Main House Shutoff Valve

 You should know that every house has two shutoff valves that control the water flowing in and out of the house.
 One is where the water supply line enters the house through the wall.
-It can also be present outside the house in warm climates, often connected to brass pipes.
+It can also be outside the home in warm climates, often connected to brass pipes.

 This valve is turned off partially during plumbing work to stop or adjust the water flow.
 If the plumbing team had not been careful while working, they could have left this valve half-open or partially open, which can significantly reduce water pressure throughout the house.
 If you have recently had plumbing work done in the house, and the water pressure has gone down, this could be why.